 Demong, who called the Square "recession proof," said, "I think it's fair to say that Harvard Square is a terrific place to do business."

 But The Book Case is not the first store in the area to go out of business.
 The Cambridge Book-smith, Emack and Bolio's Ice Cream, Pizzeria Regina, Luscious Licks and J.F.
-Olsson and Co. have all closed in the last few years.
+Olsson and Co. have all closed in

 Reading International, another specialty book store just down the street from The Book Case, closed a couple of weeks ago.
 Linda Waterman, a customer of The Book Case who has lived in the Square over 20 years, said the curse isn't limited to Church Street.
 "The Square is changing.
 It's losing a lot of its character," she said.